SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ### Story table examples

-Simple field types with their values
+Simple field types with their values.

 The 'yes' choice of [yesno buttons](https://docassemble.org/docs/fields.html#yesno), [yesnoradio](https://docassemble.org/docs/fields.html#fields%20yesno) fields, etc.
 ```
       | has_hair | True | has_hair |
 ```

-The 'maybe' choice in [yesnomaybe buttons](https://docassemble.org/docs/fields.html#yesnomaybe) and [datatype: yesnomaybe](https://docassemble.org/docs/fields.html#fields%20yesno) fields
+The 'maybe' choice in [yesnomaybe buttons](https://docassemble.org/docs/fields.html#yesnomaybe) and [datatype: yesnomaybe](https://docassemble.org/docs/fields.html#fields%20yesno) fields.
 ```
       | has_hair | None | has_hair |
 ```

-Checkboxes with multiple choices. `True` means 'checked' and `False` means 'unchecked'.
+Checkboxes with multiple choices.
+The value 'True' means to check the checkbox and 'False' means to uncheck it.
 ```
       | benefits['SSI'] | True | benefits |
 ```

-Radio or dropdown choices
+Radio or dropdown choices.
 ```
       | favorite_color | green | favorite_color |
 ```

-Text field or textarea
+Text field or textarea.
+Even if the answer has multiple lines, you can only use one line.
+When a new line is supposed to appear, instead use `\n`.
+See below:
 ```
       | favorite_color | Blue.\nNo, green!\nAaah... | favorite_color |
 ```

 A generic object with an index variable.
-The `trigger` column is required here
 ```
       | x[i].name.first | Umi | users[1].name.first |
 ```